 You can also (you do not have to) select a second closing price date.

-For example , if you choose to run the historical screener on 3 January 2016 and enter 30 June 2016 as the second date the screener will automatically calculate the stock price return from 3 January 2016 to 30 June 2016 for you.
+For example , if you choose to run the historical screener on 3 January 2016 (first date) and enter 30 June 2016 as the second date the screener will automatically calculate the stock price return from 3 January 2016 to 30 June 2016 for you.

 This makes it easy to see how your investment strategy has performed.

 To select the first date you would like to screen for click the top date selector icon.

 To select a date you can either click the blue left arrow or click on the date heading as shown below.